 WATER: Cramps are more common when there is some level of dehydration.
 Drinking sufficient water, particularly in summer, helps prevent cramps.

-POTASSIUM: Potassium deficiency due to diarrhea, vomiting, or diuretic medications predispose to the muscle spasms typical of cramping.
+POTASSIUM: Potassium deficiency due to diarrhea, vomiting, or diuretic medications predispose to muscle spasms typical of cramping.
 All fruits and vegetables, particularly bananas, are good sources of potassium.

 VITAMIN B: Lack of vitamin B vitamins can lead to cramps, particularly B2 and B6.
 Wheat germ and brewer’s yeast are good sources of these vitamins.